 Truancy has Consequences

-For students who miss school six times or more during the year with unexcused absences and/or tardies the child is considered “habitually truant” and the school may refer a complaint to the district attorney’s office for legal action.
+Students who miss school six times or more during the year with unexcused absences and/or tardies are considered “habitually truant” and the school may refer a complaint to the district attorney’s office for legal action.

 The consequences for a student who is declared habitually truant are severe for both the student AND the parents.
 Under the law, a parent can be prosecuted for the following: